 Once you have retired, your financial focus is likely to shift from asset growth to asset preservation.
 When you are no longer receiving a paycheck (or perhaps are working part time), you need to make your savings and investments last, to meet living expenses not covered by Social Security and/or pension benefits.

-You worked hard to accumulate savings, so you will to want to keep as much of that money as you can.
+You worked hard to accumulate savings, so you will want to keep as much of that money as you can.
 Consider the impact of taxes when evaluating your options for withdrawing money from your retirement accounts, including how withdrawals plus your Social Security and/or pension benefits affect your tax bracket.

 With most retirement accounts, you must start taking withdrawals the year you turn 70½.
 Some types of accounts have annual minimum distribution requirements; others allow you to choose when and how much to withdraw.
 You’ll need to know the requirements for your 401(k) and/or IRAs (traditional and Roth IRAs).